SawoWebDev/sawocom/README.md

 ## 🧱 Project Structure

-Here's a general overview of the React project layout:
+Here's a general overview of the React planned project layout:

 ```
 frontend/